Pompassador

 Bone broth:

-Bone broth is a gel-like liquid full of vitamins and minerals, which can provide several benefits for the dog's immune system and body.
+Bone broth is a gel-like liquid full of vitamins and minerals, which can provide several benefits for the dog’s immune system and body.
 It will help support the immune system and detox the liver.
-Bone broth is an easily digestible source of protein and will also support a healthy gut.
+Bone broth is an easily digestive source of protein and will also support a healthy gut.
 It contains a lot of nutrients, such as glucosamine, chondroitin and hyaluronic acid.
 This will support the production of collagen, which means bone broth contributes to joint support.
 Bone broth is also super easy to make!
-I use the recipe from Isabelle's blog, clickHEREif you want to read more about bone broth and for the recipe.
-I also added some vegetables in my last batch of bone broth.
+I use the recipe from Isabelle’s blog, click HERE if you want to read more about bone broth and for the recipe.
+I also added some vegetables in my last batch of Bone broth.
 Even Iso, who is super picky, loved the bone both!

 Golden paste:

 Golden paste is made from turmeric powder, which can help against arthritis, diabetes, cancer, liver diseases and gastrointestinal issues.
 Turmeric contains curcumin, which is great for both dogs and humans.
 Golden paste is antioxidant, anti-inflammatory and anti-bacterial.
 Golden paste is easy to make and takes about 15-20 minutes to make it.
-The recipe I used for golden paste is also from Isabelle's blog, so thank you for sharing!
-ClickHEREfor the recipe and more information about golden paste.
+The recipe I used for golden paste is also from Isabelle’s blog, so thank you for sharing!
+Click HERE for the recipe and more information about golden paste.
 I put the golden paste in an ice cube tray with small cubes and hearts so there will be portions in the right size ready for the dogs to eat.

 7. Everyday Life

 Even though dog sports and training is super fun for both us and the dogs, we have to remember to let our dogs be dogs.
 I regularly let them run off leash on hikes to let them play and just be dogs.
 I want my dogs to get the chance to explore, sniff and do other dog things.
-Everyday life is and will always be the biggest part of our life together, and I also want my dogs to feel loved and as an important part of our family.
+Everyday life is and will always be the biggest parts of our life together, and I also want my dogs to feel loved and as an important part of our family.

 8. Health Tests

-I want to know what's going on in my dog's body, I want to be sure they are healthy.
-And in the worst case if something is wrong, I can make adjustments for them to live a better life.
+I want to know what’s going on in my dog’s body, I want to be sure they are healthy.
+And in the worst case if something is wrong, i can make adjustments for them to live a better life.
 When my dogs are between 12 and 18 months I x-ray them at my local Vet, I do photos of hips, elbows and spine (HD, ED and LTV + vertebrae anomalies).
-And I highly recommend that you buy your next dog from a breeder who also x-rays their dogs and focuses on their dogs' health.
-Results from dog shows won't tell you if the dog is healthy or not on the inside.
+And I highly recommend that you buy your next dog from a breeder who also x-rays their dogs and focuses on their dogs’ health.
+Results from dog shows won’t tell you if the dog is healthy or not on the inside.

 HD E/E is the worst result you can get, and HD A/A is the best.
 HD B/B means free, but C and D means that the dog has hip dysplasia.
-The dog on the left was only 5 years old when the owner had to let him go due to pain, he showed symptoms already between 1.5 and 2 years.
-But not all dogs with HD show symptoms, but that doesn't mean that they are not in pain.
-Dogs are often way too good at hiding pain, therefore it's important to x-ray our dogs.
+The dog on the left was only 5 years old when the owner had to let him go due to pain, he showed symptoms already between 1,5 and 2 years.
+But not all dogs with HD show symptoms, but that doesn’t mean that they are not in pain.
+Dogs are often way too good to hide pain, therefore it’s important to x-ray our dogs.
 If we look at the dog on the right we can see that the sockets are deep, and the hip fits perfectly in the socket.
-On the left dog the photo speaks for itself...
+On the left dog the photo speaks for itself…

-In Norway we don't have an official system for LTV/Vertebrae Anomalies (in theory you should get a comment from the Norwegian Kennel Club if they can see LTV on the hip photo, but that isn't always the case), therefore i sent the photos to incoc.fi in Finland.
-Incoc saw that my youngest dog was missing a rib, my vet didn't see it when I asked her about the spine.
-A missing rib isn't a big deal, but I have several friends where the vet has said that the spine is clear when the result from Finland says that the dog has LTV.
-That's why it's important to send your photos to someone who can give you an official result, which also applies to hips and elbows for example.
-Personally, I would not trust the result if it says "Free by vet", because you can't be 100% sure.
+In Norway we don’t have an official system for LTV/Vertebrae Anomalies (in theory you should get a comment from the Norwegian Kennel Club if they can see LTV on the hip photo, but that isn’t always the case), therefore i sent the photos to incoc.fi in Finland.
+Incoc saw that my youngest dog was missing a rib, my vet didn’t see it when I asked her about the spine.
+A missing rib isn’t a big deal, but I have several friends where the vet has said that the spine is clear when the result from Finland says that the dog has LTV.
+That’s why it’s important to send your photos to someone who can give you an official result, that also applies to hips and elbows for example.
+Personally I would not trust the result if it says “Free by vet”, because you can’t be 100% sure.

 If you want to learn more about LTV you can click HERE.
 The page is about Rhodesian Ridgebacks, but the information can help you understand more about LTV and there are several photos as examples.